Phorest FM Episode 102: January Monthly Round-Up

-Have you missed an episode this month?
-Catch up on everything that’s happened on the Phorest Blog and Phorest FM over the previous 30 days.
-Expect exciting announcements, discussions around the most popular articles published in January and snippets from Phorest FM episodes 100 & 101!
+Did you miss an episode this month?
+Catch up on everything that’s happened in January with Killian and Zoe’s round-up.
+Expect exciting announcements, discussions around the most popular articles of the month and snippets from Phorest FM episodes 100 & 101!

 Killian Vigna: Welcome to the Phorest FM podcast, episode 102.
 I’m Killian Vigna.